ckirkendall/kioo/README.md

 `component` is a unit of your page such as header, footer, page element.
 A kioo component is logically the same as a Facebook's React.js component.
 What makes them diffrent is they take raw html from the class path and compile it into React.js nodes.
 This allows you to define the structure of your page as standard html.
 React.js provides something similar with JSX but it still mixes the content and the logic.
 Kioo takes a diffrent aproach by allowing you to bring in static content and transform it with selectors in a manner similar to Enlive/Enfocus templates.

-The biggest diffrent you will see between Enlive and Kioo is that Kioo only supports unordered transforms.
+The biggest diffrence you will see between Enlive and Kioo is that Kioo only supports unordered transforms.
 This means that you pass a map of transforms to the component and you can not guarantee what order they will be processed in.
 This is due to the fact that all selection is being done at the time of compile and cannot take the structure of the content at runtime into consideration.

 ## Quickstart tutorial